-JAC Stringer has been working as a community organizer, activist educator, and group facilitator for over ten years.
+JAC Stringer has been working as a community organizer, activist educator, and group facilitator for over fifteen years.
 He has a Masters in Social Work with a specialty in trans and queer community building, radical activism, group work, and counseling.
 He has been invited across the USA for his educational presentations, skill building workshops, professional trainings, keynote lectures, and more.

 His academic background in Psychology, Gender & Sexuality Studies, and Social Work have made him an asset to classrooms for high school, undergraduate, and graduate level students and his workplace trainings are requested by a diverse range of professionals in human service, education, faith communities, and business.
 As a educator, JAC’s deepest passion lies in teaching people, especially youth and young adults, empowering tools to change their environments through activism, education, and social justice.

-Lecture-Style Presentations and Workshops:
+Lecture-Style Presentations, Trainings, and Workshops:

 See below for some of JAC’s most popular presentations as well as information on how you can request a presentation or workshop specific to your event or community needs.

-Trans 101 (beginner or intermediate)
+Trans at Work, or LGBTQPIA + at Work (beginner or intermediate)

-Inclusive LGBTQPIA Activist Organizing (beginner, intermediate, or advanced)
+Inclusive LGBTQPIA+ Activist Organizing (beginner, intermediate, or advanced)

 Different people may need different things, be it because of economic class, race, ability, age, identity, or ability, but all of us need to feel respected and included.
 This workshop discusses how to use radical activism and social justice when creating inclusive spaces in our organizations and schools, break down obstacles, and offer a Q & A to aid in organization-specific projects.